tripal/tripal/docs/dev_guide/custom_field/custom_formatter.rst

 .. image:: custom_formatter.settings.2.png

-An example of the ``sesttingsSummary()`` function that generates the summary in the image above is as follows:
+An example of the ``settingsSummary()`` function that generates the summary in the image above is as follows:

 .. code-block:: php
   :linenos: